Darek-Ryszka/Python_Clock/README.md

 Python clock program

 ## General info
-This project is simple Clock using Tkinter library and Time library
+This project is a simple Clock using Tkinter library and Time library

 ## Technologies
 * Pytohon version: 3.8